 Cooperation.
-Upon the reasonable request of the Company, I agree that I will (i) timely execute and deliver such acknowledgements, instruments, certificates, and other ministerial documents (including without limitation, certification as to specific actions performed by me in my capacity as an officer of the Company) as may be necessary or appropriate to formalize and complete the applicable corporate records;

-(ii) reasonably consult with the Company regarding business matters that I was involved with while employed by the Company; and (iii) be reasonably available, with or without subpoena, to be interviewed, review documents or things, give depositions, testify, or engage in other reasonable activities in connection with any litigation or investigation, with respect to matters that I may have knowledge of by virtue of my employment by or service to the Company.
+Upon the reasonable request of the Company, I agree that I will (i) timely execute and deliver such acknowledgements, instruments, certificates, and other ministerial documents (including without limitation, certification as to specific actions performed by me in my capacity as an officer of the Company) as may be necessary or appropriate to formalize and complete the applicable corporate records; (ii) reasonably consult with the Company regarding business matters that I was involved with while employed by the Company; and (iii) be reasonably available, with or without subpoena, to be interviewed, review documents or things, give depositions, testify, or engage in other reasonable activities in connection with any litigation or investigation, with respect to matters that I may have knowledge of by virtue of my employment by or service to the Company.
 In performing my obligations under this paragraph to testify or otherwise provide information, I will honestly, truthfully, forthrightly, and completely provide the information requested, volunteer pertinent information and turn over to the Company all relevant documents which are or may come into my possession.

-Continuing Non-Disparagement Obligations.
-I understand and acknowledge that I must comply with all of my post-employment obligations under the Agreement and under the PIIA (as defined in the Agreement).
+My Continuing Obligations.
+I understand and acknowledge that I must comply with all of my post-employment obligations under the Agreement and under the Proprietary Information and Inventions Agreement dated November 5, 2015.
 I will not defame or disparage the reputation, character, image, products, or services of FICO, or the reputation or character of FICO's directors, officers, employees and agents, and I will refrain from making public comment about the Company except upon the express written consent of an officer of FICO or if required by law or by any court with actual or apparent jurisdiction.
-FICO (by and through the current members of FICO's Board of Directors and the current executive officers of FICO) will not at any time disparage, defame or besmirch my reputation, character or image.
-FICO and I both understand that it shall not be considered disparagement and nothing in this Release is intended to prevent or interfere with any party making any required or reasonable communications with, or providing information to, any governmental, law enforcement, or stock exchange agency or representative, or in connection with any governmental investigation, court, administrative or arbitration proceeding.